cresset-template/cresset/README.md

 ## Quick Start

+This template assumes that the code is being run on a Unix distro with the necessary NVIDIA Drivers and a recent version of Docker pre-installed.
+If this is not the case, install these first.

-To build an image, first edit the Dockerfile `train` stage to include desired packages from `apt`/`conda`/`pip`.
+To build a training image, first edit the Dockerfile `train` stage to include desired packages from `apt`/`conda`/`pip`.

 Then, visit https://developer.nvidia.com/cuda-gpus to find the